 • Fear • Stress • Jealousy • Self-pity • Anxiety

-The reality however is far different.
+The reality, however, is far different.
 With the right knowledge, you can use the psychology of love to make him or her fall in love with you and never look back.
 Now, nothing’s foolproof, which means this won’t work 100% all the time, but you’ll improve your chances dramatically.
-If you could triple your chances at making someone genuinely fall in love with you, why wouldn’t you try?
+If you could triple your chances of making someone genuinely fall in love with you, why wouldn’t you try?

-1. How we fall in love and the psychology behind it.
+How we fall in love and the psychology behind it

 Before even thinking about going down the road of learning how to make a person fall madly in love with you, you need to take a look at the psychological aspect of it, and no, it has nothing to do with magic potions and midnight under the moon chanting sessions.

-Without even realising it, you and everyone else you know has a checklist stored in the back of your mind.
-On this list there’s a set criteria, a criteria that your potential love interest must meet before you will be able to fall in love with them.
+Without even realizing it, you and everyone else you know has a checklist stored in the back of your mind.
+On this list, there are set criteria, criteria that your potential love interest must meet before you will be able to fall in love with them.
 Psychologists call this list a ‘Lovemap.’

 If someone doesn’t match one or more of the points in this list, they’re automatically disqualified as a potential love partner and they’re likely to just remain your friend, this is why you might fall in love with one person while others will just be your “friends.”
 This is what makes people fall in love.